jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/11/2017-11-30-the-most-basic-rule-when-writing-code.md

 I found another simple rule!

-In the introduction videos of the [Nand2Tetris course](put like here to coursera course), Noam Nisan and Shimon Schocken calls it _"The Main Secret of Computer Science"_:
+In the introduction videos of the [Nand2Tetris Part 1 course](https://www.coursera.org/learn/build-a-computer), Noam Nisan and Shimon Schocken calls it _"The Main Secret of Computer Science"_:

 ![The Main Secret of Computer Science](/images/2017/main-secret-of-computer-science.png)

 > Don't worry about the **"how"**, only about the **"what"**.
-<br /><br />
+>
 > In other words, don't worry about the "implementation", only about the "abstraction".